 March 7, 2013 Symposium on the Ethics of Public Service.
-Contact Beth Velde for information.
+Click here for speakers and topics.

 The Symposium included a morning keynote presented by Stephen B. Thomas, Director of the Center for Health Equity at the University of Maryland.
 Dr. Thomas is the principal investigator of the Research Center of Excellence on Minority Health Disparities, funded by the NIH-National Institute on Minority Health and Health Disparities.
 He is also principal investigator, with Dr. Sandra Quinn, of the NIH National Bioethics Infrastructure Initiative: Building Trust Between Minorities and Researchers awarded in 2009.